 I originally trained in Zoology and Ecology at Aberdeen and Bangor Universities (1993-1998).
 My doctoral studies at the Australian National University (completed in 2005) then focused on understanding the role of experiential knowledge in helping practitioners work with complex systems.
 I have a Postgraduate Certificate in Teaching in Higher Education from Aberystwyth University (including a teaching excellence award in 2009) and a certificate in counselling skills from the University of Abertay (2012).
 I am also a certified Shamanistic Practitioner (2021).

-I have worked at a number of institutions, including as a: Writing Fellow and Tutor at the Australian National University (2005); Lecturer Sustainable Rural Development, Aberystwyth University (2006 – 2009); Lecturer/Senior Lecturer in Sustainable Development, University of St Andrews (2009 – 2013); Professor Social Dimensions of Environmental Change and Deputy Director of the Centre for Environmental Change and Human Resilience, University of Dundee (2013-2015); and Director of the Centre for Environmental Change and Human Resilience, University of Dundee (2015-2018).
+I have worked at the Australian National University (2005); Aberystwyth University (2006 – 2009); University of St Andrews (2009 – 2013); and at the University of Dundee (2013-2019).
+At Dunde I was Deputy and Director of the Centre for Environmental Change and Human Resilience .

 A key contribution has been international leadership to enhance and encourage research and practice related to transformations.
 This has included developing and supporting academics, corporations, students and practitioners and designing and convening meetings and Transformations conferences.